From abundance, all benefits flow

 National Rock Lobster Tagging Projects

-Our tagging initiatives provide critical data on the migratory patterns, growth rates, and survival of New Zealand’s rock lobsters.
-This information is essential for refining stock assessments and ensuring responsive, sustainable fisheries management.
+Our tagging initiatives provide critical data on the growth rates of New Zealand’s rock lobsters.
+This information is an essential input to stock assessments and ensuring responsive, sustainable fisheries management.

 Understanding Lobster Movements Across Regions